Katena Cain, PhD.

 Nonprofit Management Consultant

 Starting a nonprofit organization is an exciting way to make an impact in your community.
 Who wouldn’t want to be a part of this community of do-gooders?
 Well, with over 1.5 million nonprofits in the United States and roughly 51,000 (up from 43K in 2018) in Michigan, ensuring the sustainability and longevity of a nonprofit are not easy tasks.
 Especially with the decline we're now seeing because of the pandemic.
-It takes a solid foundation, a strong board of directors, a willing group of volunteers, and lots of dedication.
+It takes a solid foundation, a strong board of directors, a willing group of volunteers, and a lot of dedication.
 Resources can be scarce, and receiving your tax exemption status is just the beginning of the work that lies ahead.
 So here are three key things to consider when starting a nonprofit organization.

 With millions of nonprofits out there, your vision and ideas may not be unique.
 Therefore, when considering to start a nonprofit begin by asking yourself the following questions:

 Once you have completed your research and still want to start a nonprofit, begin the process of documenting your idea, mission, and vision as well as the formation path in a detailed business plan.